menu

 Ongoing

-Modern technologies for desalination and development of Turkana Aquifers using PPP model
+Development of Turkana Aquifers using PPP model

 • As of May 2025, Turkana County has begun installing sensors (divers) in some boreholes tapping aquifers in Lodwar (Napuu, Nakwamewi, Moi Gardens, and Nadapal) for continuous measurement of groundwater levels, temperature, water quality, etc., to inform long‐term management.